SolomonZinabu/alx-system_engineering-devops/0x00-shell_basics/README.md

-this discribes how file type works
+this discribes how file type work and  adfjs